Detect Phase Separation before it impacts your business

 Cost: Lost gallons of fuel, service, and lost business

-If phase separation has clogged the dispenser fuel filters, the remaining fuel is ethanol depleted and may be out of spec.
+If phase separation has clogged the dispenser fuel filters, the remaining fuel is ethanol depleted and may be out of specification.
 The site operator may need to purge lines and change filters or possibly pump out the entire tank of fuel.
 The tank will be down for a few hours.
-Cost: Lost gallons of fuel, service, and lost business.

 Cost: Lost tank of fuel, service & repairs, and lost business.

 Vehicles stalled out at the station, resulting in legal liabilities and a damaged reputation.
 The site operator will need to purge lines, change filters, and pump out the entire tank of fuel.
 They will also need to repair damaged vehicles and begin damage control for their brand.